Israel signals wider offensive in Gaza's south, where hundreds of thousands have fled

 The military said its soldiers were accompanied by medical teams bringing in incubators and other supplies.

 After encircling Shifa for days, Israel faces pressure to prove its claim that Hamas used the patients, staff and civilians sheltering there to provide cover for its fighters.
-The allegation is part of Israel's broader accusation that Hamas uses Palestinians as human shields.
+The allegation — which the U.S. has said it has intelligence to support — is part of Israel's broader accusation that Hamas uses Palestinians as human shields.

 The military released video from inside Shifa showing three duffel bags it said it found hidden around an MRI lab, each containing an assault rifle, grenades and Hamas uniforms, as well as a closet that contained a number of assault rifles without ammunition clips.
 The Associated Press could not independently verify the Israeli claims that the weapons were found inside the hospital.